jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 ### Natural minor scale

-The natural minor scale is the basis for minor key harmony (see {% include chapter-link.html slug="minor-harmony" %}).
+The natural minor scale is the basis of minor key harmony (see {% include chapter-link.html slug="minor-harmony" %}).

 It is a seven note diatonic scale